iamAnna/PhraseFinder/README.md

 This project is based on a take-home problem I was assigned and wanted to keep working on.

-I intend to add tests and improve documentation.

 Any and all grammatical errors are mine and mine alone.

 ### Instructions